GustafEnebog/sapperlot/README.md

 - [loveSandwiches, AJGreaves at Code Institute](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1) for code based on validation and pushing and pulling data between python code and google sheet
 - [Stackoverflow](https://stackoverflow.com/questions/287871/how-do-i-print-colored-text-to-the-terminal) How do I print colored text to the terminal.
+- Codesnippet from [geeksforgeeks](https://www.geeksforgeeks.org/python-sort-values-first-list-using-second-list/) making data to be ascending which is a requirment for the interpolate function
-- [mittnamnkenny ](https://github.com/mittnamnkenny/hangman-game) for the deployment section and general inspiration of layup
+- [mittnamnkenny](https://github.com/mittnamnkenny/hangman-game) for the deployment section and general inspiration of layup

 ### Acknowledgements